 In recent years, changes in disability policy have seen shifts away from long-term residential care to community living.
 Although this constitutes a positive change for people with a disability, community re-integration is complex, and high quality community living arrangements are not always available.

-Community knowledge about complex disabilities such as brain injury is poor, which can hamper successful community re-integration.
+Community knowledge about complex disabilities such as brain injury is often poor, which can be detrimental to successful community re-integration.
 More work needs to be done to prepare communities to understand and integrate well with people who have sustained a brain injury.
-The major area of difficulty here relates to the accommodation of behaviours that are considered anti-social or ‘disruptive’.
-Obviously interventions designed to support people to learn more acceptable ways to interact are of benefit, but this is not always achievable, and a greater understanding for the general community is needed.
-Great modifications have been made to create a world that accommodates people with a wide range of disabilities.
-This needs to be extended to all.
+For example, behaviours that are considered anti- social or ‘disruptive’ can be difficult for the general public to understand and sometimes frightening.
+A combination of positive behaviour support strategies for individuals along with awareness and education for the general community is needed to shift attitudes and increase inclusivity.